 \subsection{Supplementary Note 1: Non-zero mobility pairs}

-To investigate the dependency of mobility flow on distances, Figure~\ref{fig_s1} shows the percentage of non-zero mobility pairs ($M_{ij} > 0$ or $M_{ji} > 0$) as a function of road distance in the Japanese mobility dataset \cite{LocationMind}.
-A rapid decrease is observed as the distance increases.
+To investigate the dependence of mobility flow on distance, Figure~\ref{fig_s1} shows the percentage of non-zero mobility pairs ($M_{ij} > 0$ or $M_{ji} > 0$) as a function of road distance in the Japanese mobility dataset \cite{LocationMind}.
+A rapid decline is observed as the distance increases.
 Notably, even at a relatively short distance of approximately $d_{ij} \sim 40$ km, around half of the mobility pairs exhibit zero flow volume.